Doctoral Program Description

 III.
 B. (3) African-American History

-· One other seminar in American, African-American, or Atlantic Diaspora History.
-(Please note that the last option is not open to students minoring in the Atlantic/Diaspora field, as this course would be required for their minor field, and may not be used for both.)
+- One other seminar in American, African-American, or Atlantic Cultures and African Diaspora History.
+(Please note that the last option is not open to students minoring in the Atlantic Cultures and the African Diaspora field, as this course would be required for their minor field, and may not be used for both.)

 III.
 B. (4) European History (Early Modern & Modern)

 The minimum core course requirements for both the Early Modern and the Modern European major field are stipulated as follows:

 - A two-semester (six-credit) Readings sequence—the first focusing on Early Modern Europe (510:597), and the second on Modern Europe (510:599).
 The Readings sequence is generally taken in the first year.
 Students who wish to substitute a colloquium for the second Readings may occasionally do so with the approval of their advisor and the Vice-Chair for Graduate Education.

 - Four three-credit colloquia in European history.
 Colloquia are offered in a variety of fields; they have included both courses on specific periods of national history (e.g. Early Modern Britain, Modern Germany, etc.) and more thematic courses.

 - One two-semester (six-credit) research seminar in European history (taken by both Early Modernists and Modernists), typically beginning in the spring of the first year and continuing in the fall semester of the second year.